medavox/tuki-nuwa/text/new words.md

 Unnamed Candidate Words
 =======================

-The strategy here is to freely add potential words for concepts I know Tuki Nuwa doesn't have word for, then later delete the word if I can create a decent equivalent phrase which means the same thing.
+The strategy here is to freely add potential words for concepts I know Tuki Nuwa doesn't have a word for, then later delete the word if I can create a decent equivalent phrase which means the same thing.

 THe hardest part of creating a new word is finding a good-sounding lexeme for it,